-When you accepted your accommodation offer, you signed up to a tenancy agreement for the dates of your contract.
-You can view your tenancy agreement from the Home page of your Accommodation Portal.
+When you accepted your accommodation offer, you signed a tenancy agreement for the full duration of the tenancy dates of your contract and committed to pay rent for this full period.
+There are only certain circumstances where it is possible to end this contract early.
+You can view your tenancy agreement from the homepage of your Accommodation Portal.

-If you want to cancel your tenancy agreement, you need to notify us formally and the next steps will depend on your circumstances.
+If you want or need to cancel your tenancy agreement, you need to notify us formally and the next steps will depend on your circumstances.

 Moving out but continuing to study at the University (including online study)

-- If you are withdrawing from University for health reasons, you will be liable for the rent on your room up to the date that you submit this form or until you vacate your room, whichever date is later.
+- for health reasons, you will be liable for the rent on your room up to the date that you submit the Intention to Leave form or until you vacate your room, whichever date is later;

-- If you are withdrawing for any other reason, you must give us two weeks notice that you plan to leave and will be liable for rent for these two weeks.
+- for any other reason, you must give us two weeks notice via the Intention to Leave form that you plan to leave and will be liable for rent for these two weeks;

-You must always discuss your suspension or withdrawal with your academic department or personal tutor.
-Your Residential Life team will also be able to offer you support - you may find it useful to talk to them before making any decisions.
-The Student Funding Office can offer advice on how your fee loan or maintenance payments will be affected by a withdrawal or suspension of studies.
+You must always discuss suspension or withdrawal with your academic department or personal tutor.
+Your Residential Life team will also be able to offer you support – you may find it useful to talk to them before making any decisions.

 Cancelling your tenancy before moving in

-If you haven't yet moved in to your room and want to cancel your tenancy, please see our pre-arrival cancellation information.
+If you have not yet moved in to your room and want to cancel your tenancy, please see our pre-arrival cancellation information.